xcomfan/xcomfan.github.io/AWS/sa_notes.md

 permalink: /aws/sa_notes
 ---

+[comment]: <> (TODO: Once done with course videos do a review and organization of this so it makes sense to you and you can dive deep on some of the ambiguous concepts)

 ## Intro And Course Details

 [GitHub repo](https://github.com/acantril/aws-sa-pro) for the course should have some good examples, and resources for the course.